-- 9.1 Except where the bylaw specifically provides otherwise, no person may, without reasonable excuse, propel or navigate a vessel (including a vessel towing a person or some object) at a proper speed greater than five knots within: - (a) 50 metres of any other vessel or floating structure or person in or on the water; - (b) 200 metres of the shore or of any structure; - (c) 200 metres of any vessel that is flying Flag A of the International Code of Signals; - 9.2 Clause 9.1(a) does not apply to: - (a) a vessel powered by sail in relation to any other vessel powered by sail, while the vessels are participating in a yacht race or training administered by: - (i) a club affiliated to Yachting New Zealand; or - (ii) a non profit organisation involved in sail training or racing; or - (b) a vessel training for or participating in competitive rowing or paddling; or - (c) a tug, pilot vessel, Harbourmaster vessel, emergency response vessel or police vessel, if the vessel's duties cannot be performed in compliance with clause 9.1(a); - (d) a vessel operating in accordance with a speed uplifting established under this bylaw or the maritime rules. - 9.3 Clause 9.1(b) does not apply to: - (a) a vessel operating in an access lane or a reserved area for the purposes for which the access lane or reserved area was declared, unless, in the case of a reserved area, this bylaw provides otherwise; - (b) a vessel operating in accordance with a speed uplifting established under this bylaw or the maritime rules; - (c) a vessel training for or participating in competitive rowing or paddling; or - (d) a tug, pilot vessel, Harbourmaster vessel, emergency response vessel or police vessel when the vessel's duties cannot be performed in compliance with clause 9.1(b).

-- 9.4 No person may propel or navigate a powered vessel at a proper speed exceeding five knots, while any person has any portion of his or her body extending over the fore part, bow or side of the vessel. - 9.5 No person may cause or allow himself or herself to be towed by a vessel (whether or not on a water ski, aquaplane or other similar object) at a proper speed exceeding 5 knots in any circumstances specified in clause 9.1. - 9.6 No person in charge of a vessel may permit the vessel to continue onwards, after any person being towed by that vessel has dropped (whether accidentally or otherwise) any water ski or similar object which may cause danger to any other person or vessel, without first taking appropriate action to immediately recover that water ski or similar object, unless the person has taken measures adequate to ensure that the dropped ski or similar object is clearly visible to other water users.
+ie iui e a-Rolle II As at 20 Match 2025 As at 20 Match 2025 (b) In relation to rivers, the speed through the water if travelling with the current, or speed over the ground if travelling against the current. ).2 Claus Clause 9.1(a) does not apply to: (a) (a) a vessel powered by sail in relation to any other vessel powered by sail, while the vessels are participating in a yach race or training administered by: (i) a club affiliated to Yachting New Zealand; or (ii) a non profit organisation involved in sail training or racing; or (b) a vessel training for or participating in competitive rowing or paddling; or (c) a tug, pilot vessel, Harbourmaster vessel, emergency response vessel or police vessel, if the vessel's duties cannot be performed in compliance with clause 9.1(a); (d) a vessel operating in accordance with a speed uplifting established under this bylaw or Maritime Rule 91.
+9.3 Clause 9.1(b) does not apply to: (a) a vessel operating in an access lane or a reserved area for the purposes for which the access lane or reserved area was declared, unless, in the case of a reserved area, this bylaw provides otherwise; (b) a vessel operating in accordance with a speed uplifting established under this bylaw or Maritime Rule 91; (c) a vessel training for or participating in competitive rowing paddling; or (d) a tug, pilot vessel, Harbourmaster vessel, emergency response vessel or police vessel when the vessel's duties cannot be performed in compliance with clause 9.1(b).
+9.4 No person may propel or navigate a power-driven vessel at a speed exceeding five knots, while any person has any portion of his or her body extending over the fore part, bow or side of the vessel.
+9.5 No person may cause or allow himself or herself to be towed by a vessel (whether or not on a water ski, aquaplane or other similar object) at a speed exceeding 5 knots in any circumstances specified in clause 9.1.
+9.6 No person in charge of a vessel may permit the vessel to continue onwards, after any person being towed by that vessel has dropped (whether accidentally or otherwise) any water ski or similar object which may cause danger to any other person or vessel, without first taking appropriate action to immediately recover that water ski or similar object, unless the person has taken measures adequate to ensure that the dropped ski or similar object is clearly visible to other